-WINTHROP, Mass. – Saint Joseph’s College of Maine President James Dlugos has been named to the NCAA Division III Chancellors/Presidents Advisory Group, it was announced earlier at the NCAA Convention.
+WINTHROP, Mass. – Saint Joseph’s College of Maine President James Dlugos has been named to the NCAA Division III Chancellors/Presidents Advisory Group, as was announced earlier at the NCAA Convention.

 Dlugos, who has served as chair of the GNAC Presidents’ Council since the 2015-16 academic year, will serve on the Presidents Advisory Group through January 2019 and will be eligible for reappointment at that time.

 “Having served as the GNAC presidents’ chair, President Dlugos brings experience and perspective on the topics affecting both the NCAA and its Division III membership,” said Commissioner Joe Walsh, who was named to the D3 Management Council at this year’s NCAA Convention.

 Rivier University’s president, Sister Paula Buley, IHM, had previously represented the GNAC on the Presidents Advisory Group from 2015-17.